 We used 2"x4" studs, cut two to 58" long, and two to 3' long studs.
 We installed the two 58" studs 3 feet in from both sides along the 10' boards.
 Then we used the 3' studs to create a "T" that connects the 5' board to the 58" stud.
 Below you can see my dad first installing the 58" long stud, and then the 3' stud.
 We used 3.5" #8 screws to secure the studs on all four sides.

 From there we double checked that all the beds were equal distance from one another.
-I suggest about 3 feet apart because that way you can get a wheelbarrow through without too much trouble.
-Here is a bird's eye view diagram just for reference incase you don't quite understand the layout.
+I suggest about 3 feet apart.
+That way, you can get a wheelbarrow through without too much trouble.
+Below is a bird's eye view diagram for reference.

 After we filled the beds.
 I went back through and reinforced the corners with two more screws in between the three, just for good measure.